sbelyea/sbelyea.github.io/_drafts/whitelisting-wlan-cards-in-bios.md

 ## Replacing the CPU
 This HP laptop uses the Intel G965 chipset which supports Core 2 Duo chips in Socket P and up to an 800MHz FSB.
 The installed processor was an Intel Core 2 Duo T5550 (1.83GHz) Merom, running at a 667MHz FSB and manufactured with a 65nm process.
 These Core 2 mobile chips aren't competitive with the current i-series, but the newer and smaller-process (45nm) Penryn generation of the Core 2 Duo chips featured a larger L2 cache, cooler operating temps and a reasonable boost in performance with an 800MHz FSB speed.

 A used Core 2 Duo T9300 processor (Penryn, 800MHz FSB, 2.5GHz, 6MB L2 cache) matches the socket, runs at the same wattage (~35w) and costs ~$30 on ebay.
 Easy!
 This was one of the first parts I swapped out.
-Along with a decent application of thermal paste on the CPU and integrated GPU, the system now runs ~ 20C cooler under load (maxes out in the mid 60C range).
+Along with a decent application of thermal paste on the CPU and integrated GPU, the system now runs ~ 20C under load (maxes out in the mid 60C range).

 ## Swapping the Memory
 Memory upgrades are extremely simple.
 I purchased 2 x 2GB Samsung PC2-6400 (which can run at an 800MHz FSB, instead of the previous PC2-5300 that only runs at 667MHz) for $25 on ebay.